GPNaslund/Thesis/SPP/thesis/introduction/introduction.typ

 Along similar research and works there is also Tasrif @tasrif.
 Tasrif is a Python based preprocessing framework for wearable data.
 It is designed to effectively handle and process data from widely used platforms such as Apple Health.
 More than just targeting bigger platforms, it also directly supports integration with machine learning libraries and focuses on offline data processing.
 Tasrif is a promising solution for data preprocessing purposes but just like WearMerge, it is not designed for mobile integration.

 In addition to web and data processing frameworks, there are also several libraries for extracting data from wearable devices which is closely related to the work in this thesis.
 The solutions that exist are platform specific and are designed to work for their respective platforms.
-Some examples for these solutions for this are the health package, @health-package, React Native Health @react-native-health and React Native Health Connect @react-native-health-connect.
+Some examples for these solutions are the health package, @health-package, React Native Health @react-native-health and React Native Health Connect @react-native-health-connect.
 More than these libraries being designed to work with specific platforms, they also lack the ability to normalize and standardize the data.

 == 1.3 Problem formulation